MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-quiet-times.md

 The number of messages held for quiet times shows on the journey to provide information.

-You can also choose to change or disable quiet times for a specific message on a journey to support scenarios when a particular message in a journey should not be subject to regular quiet times settings.
+You can also choose to change or disable quiet times for a specific message on a journey to support scenarios when a particular message in a journey shouldn't be subject to regular quiet times settings.

 > [!div class="mx-imgBorder"]
 > ![Change message quiet times screenshot.](media/real-time-marketing-quiet-times-change-quiet-times.png "Change message quiet times screenshot")